 Over all the ease of use, the quality, and the monthly and annual savings made this a no-brainer for me.
 After I ran the numbers, there was no way I could convince myself not to buy it.

 Where to Buy It

 Ooma is available online and at a variety of brick and mortar stores.
-The list price is $199.99 for the Ooma Telo, which is the model I bought.
-But you can always find it at less the list price.
-For the last few months, the standard was right around the $149.99 range, with discounts available from time to time.
-I bought mine from Amazon on Black Friday for around $135, including shipping.
-Costco also carries it and has good deals from time to time (unfortunately, their online deal was sold out when I tried to buy it there).
+The list price is $149.99 for the Ooma Telo, which is the model I bought.
+You can shop around to see if you can find low prices at different stores, or you can just buy it directly from Ooma.
+Costco also carries it sometimes, and usually has good deals if it is in stocl (unfortunately, their online deal was sold out when I tried to buy it there).
 Keep in mind you need a Costco membership to buy it there.

 Overall, I am very happy with this purchase. $40 a month for a landline is an obscene price to pay considering the numerous options out there.
 Had my Internet provider simply raised my monthly subscription to $10 or maybe even $15 a month, I wouldn’t have bought an Ooma and moved my business elsewhere.
 But there is no way I can justify paying $40 a month when I can get a very similar service for less than $5 per month, or around $15 a month if I want to go with the Ooma Premier.